AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 - The photosensor used was **[was]** the TEMT6000 Ambient Light Sensor from developer SparkFun.
 TEMT6000 is a silicon NPN epitaxial planar phototransistor in a miniature transparent mold for surface mounting onto a printed circuit board.
 The device is sensitive to wavelengths from 390 nm to 700 nm.
 It is available [here](https://www.sparkfun.com/products/8688).

-- Because the code will rely **[does this need to be past tense?]** on the rate of change of light readings rather than the absolute value of light intensity, the LED used in this sensor is irrelevant and open to change.
+- Because the code relies **[does this need to be past tense?]** on the rate of change of light readings rather than the absolute value of light intensity, the LED used in this sensor is irrelevant and open to change.
 In the Spring 2019 iteration, the LED used was **[was]** a small white LED running on 3V, however any LED such as those from [here](www.sparkfun.com) would work well.

 ### Special Components for the Fluidized Beds Solids Detector